Second Sunday of Easter (or 'of Divine Mercy') A

 First Reading Acts 2:42-47

-They devoted themselves to the apostles' teaching and fellowship, to the breaking of bread and the prayers.
-And fear came upon every soul; and many wonders and signs were done through the apostles.
-And all who believed were together and had all things in common; and they sold their possessions and goods and distributed them to all, as any had need.
-And day by day, attending the temple together and breaking bread in their homes, they partook of food with glad and generous hearts, praising God and having favor with all the people.
-And the Lord added to their number day by day those who were being saved.
+Those who welcomed the message of Peter were baptized and many were added to the community.
+42 They devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers.
+43 Awe came upon everyone, because many wonders and signs were being done by the apostles.
+44 All who believed were together and had all things in common; 45 they would sell their possessions and goods and distribute the proceeds to all, as any had need.
+46 Day by day, as they spent much time together in the temple, they broke bread at home and ate their food with glad and generous hearts, 47 praising God and having the goodwill of all the people.
+And day by day the Lord added to their number those who were being saved.

 Responsorial Psalm